Choose or Die: Plot

-Later, while Kayla is working a graveyard shift, her mother calls her desperate for help.
+Later, while Kayla is working a graveyard shift, her mother desperately calls her for help.
 Kayla discovers that CURS>R has managed to escape to the net and is following her, forcing her to choose ways to save her mother from a giant rat.
-Thea eventually falls from her bedroom window and, severely injured, ends up in hospital.
+Thea eventually falls from her bedroom window and, severely injured, ends up in the hospital.
 Later that night, Kayla goes to Isaac's apartment and together they try to discover the mystery behind the game.
 They find a sort of code in the sound of CURS>R, in an unknown language, and theorise it is what allows the game to interact with the real world.
 Together they manage to survive the night after the game exploits Kayla's trauma over the death of her brother, who drowned in a public pool.
 Isaac and Kayla hack the prize number to a storage facility where the game was created.
 In recording sessions of the making of CURS>R, they discover that the creator of the game, Beck, found a curse in different symbols and embedded the codes into the game to gain more benefits by using the suffering of gamers.
 When they discover the code needed, the game traps Isaac and forces Kayla to choose in order to save him, but ends up killing him.

-The game orders Kayla to "beat the boss" and gives her a set of coordinates to follow that lead her to Hal's house, now a cruel man who tortures his wife Laura and son Gabe.
-Hal explains that he never ended the game and after two levels it promised to leave them alone if he made more copies of it.
-The game then orders both Kayla and Hal to fight while reversing the pain that each experiences; i.e., if Hal is hurt, Kayla feels it and if Kayla is hurt, Hal feels it.
+The game orders Kayla to "beat the boss" and gives her a set of coordinates to follow that lead her to the house of Hal, now an abusive man who tortures Laura and Gabe.
+Hal explains that he never ended the game and after two levels, it promised to leave them alone if he made more copies of it.
+The game then orders both Kayla and Hal to fight while reversing the pain that each experiences; i.e., if Hal is hurt, Kayla feels it and vice versa.
 An intense fight ensues, during which Hal is drowned and Kayla barely manages to survive.
 Kayla receives the game prize, which enables her to take total control of the curse.
 She uses this ability to kill Lance, which heals both herself and her mother.
 It is then revealed that the building in which Kayla worked is owned by Beck, who asks her who is next to suffer.
-Kayla answers that it will be only the ones who deserve to.
+Kayla answers that it will be only the ones who deserve it.